TeMeta/sas-appfitter/README.md

-# sas-appfitter
+# What is sas-appfitter?
-Connectors that use a generic interface to allow SAS programs to pass datasets to and from other environments, data sources and languages.
+Adapters that use a generic interface to allow SAS programs to pass datasets to and from other environments, data sources and languages.

 The idea is to make it simple to develop applications powered by SAS by providing interfaces and architecture up-front for a variety of languages, connections types and datastores.